-The following discussion and analysis provides an overview of the financial performance and activities of The University of Alabama in Huntsville (the "University" or "UAH") for the fiscal years ended September 30, 2019 and 2018.
+The following discussion and analysis provides an overview of the financial performance and activities of The University of Alabama in Huntsville (the "University" or "UAH") for the fiscal years ended September 30, 2020 and 2019.
 This discussion and analysis has been prepared by University management along with the financial statements and related note disclosures, and should be read in conjunction with the financial statements and related note disclosures.
-The financial statements, notes and this discussion are the responsibly of management.
+The financial statements, notes and this discussion are the responsibility of management.